libp2p/specs/protocol-select/README.md

 TCP allows the establishment of a single connection if two endpoints start initiating a connection at the same time.
 This is called _TCP Simultaneous Open_.
-Since many application protocols running on top of a connection (most notably the secure channel protocols e.g. TLS) assume their role (client / server) based on who initiated the connection, TCP Simultaneous Open connections need special handling.
+Since many application protocols running on top of a connection (most notably the secure channel protocols e.g. TLS) assume their role (dialer / listener) based on who initiated the connection, TCP Simultaneous Open connections need special handling.
 This special handling is described below, differentiating between two cases of TCP Simultaneous Open: coordinated and uncoordinated.